byDagor/Dagor-Brushless-Controller/README.md

 ## 1. The board

 ### 1.1 The microcontroller
-The Dagor board uses either a ESP32-WROOM-32D or a ESP32-WROOM-32U.
-The first one has an antenna that allows ESP-NOW, wifi or bluetooth communication, the second one has a u.fl connector to attach an external antenna.
+The Dagor board uses a 160 MHz, 32 bit, dual-core ESP32 microcontroller.
+The ESP32 has wireless capabilities, such as WIFI and Bluetooth, but most importantly ESP-NOW.
+ESP-NOW is a communication protocol by *Espressif* that enables multiple devices to talk wirelessly to each other via short packet transmission.
 See section 2.2 to see how to setup your Arduino IDE to be able to flash the ESP32.
+Due to popular demand of the alpha testers the Dagor Controller Alpha 2.4 will come with the ESP32-WROOM-32U.
+This makes the board have a smaller footprint and has a u.fl connector to attach an external antenna.

 ### 1.2 The three-phase gate driver
 The DRV8305 is a three-phase gate driver that can drive high and low-side N-channel MOSFETS.
 What makes this driver special is the amount of programmable parameters, the protection features and the fault diagnostics; all of which take place through an SPI bus.